darHH/tp/docs/DeveloperGuide.md

 The implementation includes several components:

-1. **Sport class enhancement**: The `Sport` class has been extended to maintain a static set of valid sports and provide methods for manipulating this set.
+1. **Valid sport tracking**: The `Sport` class maintains a static set of valid sports and provide methods for manipulating this set.

 2. **UserPrefs integration**: The global sports list's file path is stored in `UserPrefs`, allowing the path to be persisted and retrieved across application sessions.